 On my 2018 travel bucket list I announced my first trip booked for the year was to Austin, TX!
 I had never been to Texas before, but in recent years it’s become such an up-and-coming city and a hotspot in March for SXSW.
-I was intrigued by the food culture, of course – tex-mex and BBQ!
+I was intrigued by the food culture, of course – tex-mex tacos and BBQ!
 When a national JetBlue sale popped up with a direct flight from Orlando to Austin, I knew it was the perfect opportunity to check it out.
+Keep reading for an idea of where to stay and our favorite places to eat in Austin.

 Where We Stayed